Im2rnado/bedroz/README.md

 ## Support
 If you need any help, encounter any issues, or just have a suggestion, feel free to open an issue in this repository or contact me on Discord (tornado#7262).

-### Credits
-Credits to rypr.io for making the original site